nhatkhoa112/message_me/README.md

 Rails app for Udemy is a Ruby on Rails chat app.

-Submitted by: Nguyen Nhat Khoa install bootstrap in rails 6 build homepage
+Submitted by: Nguyen Nhat Khoa

 url: http://sleepy-springs-31719.herokuapp.com/